FirebirdSQL/fbtest/sphinx/usage-guide.rst

 - If you want that test run results would be also archived, you have to specify :option:`--archive` option.
 You should also consider using :option:`--arch` and :option:`--person` options in this case.

 - If you want to exclude some tests from execution, you will need :option:`--skip` option.
+However these tests are included into results file with outcome `SKIPPED` which is special kind of `UNTESTED` outcome.

 - If you know that some tests will fail, you can either skip them altogether using :option:`--skip` option, or you can run them but set an expectation using :option:`--expect` option and a result file